 The goal of this course is to explore the intersection of gender and the construction, application, and outcomes of laws and policies (both civil and criminal) in our society, including a historical and prospective application of the sociological perspective on gendered legal systems.
 Prerequisites: SOC 153 and either a 200 level SOC course or GWS 207.

 This course provides an examination of the changing definitions of deviance and then applies those definitions to children and adolescents.
 Different models of dealing with juvenile delinquency are also examined in the context of differing definition and culturally variant power distributions.
 Prerequisites: SOC 153, and a 200 level SOC course.

 Poverty is a significant social problem in our world today.
 Students will be introduced to the leading debates within the sociology of poverty.
 In this course, we will consider the measurement of poverty, competing explanations for poverty, and possible solutions to poverty.
-Prerequisites: SOC 153 or SW 202.
+Prerequisites: SOC 153 or a 200-level SOC course.

 This course explores the sociology of childhood with an emphasis on globalization.
 The social construction of children and childhood will be examined.
 Topics considered include the globalization of childhood, historical constructions of childhood, sociological approaches to childhood, class, race and gender diversity, and contemporary issues such as child poverty, child labor, and children’s rights.
 Prerequisites: a 100 or 200 level Sociology course or Permission of the Instructor.

 This course will identify and investigate the following topics: general principles of stratification, theoretical explanations by which inequality emerges and is maintained, the relationship between class and other forms of inequality in the United States especially gender, race, and social hierarchy changes over time.
 Particular attention is given to the role of women in various socioeconomic locations.
 Prerequisites: SOC 153 and either a 200 level SOC course or GWS 207.